1st Norfolk Artillery Volunteers: Territorial Force

 The Commanding Officer (CO) of the 1st Norfolks since 1888 had been Colonel the Earl of Stradbroke, VD; he became Honorary Colonel of the new unit (while remaining CO of the III East Anglian (H) Bde).

 The brigade formed part of the East Anglian Division of the TF.
-By 1914 the batteries were each equipped with four 15-pounder guns.
+By 1914, the batteries were each equipped with four 15-pounder guns.

 World War I

 Mobilisation

 The East Anglian Division began its annual training on 27 July 1914 and by 3 August the divisional artillery had concentrated at the Redesdale training area in Northumberland.
 When the order to mobilise was given on 4 August, the units returned to their headquarters and then moved to their war stations.
-By 10 August the division had concentrated around Brentwood, Essex, and on 20 August it moved to Chelmsford and formed part of the coast defences of the UK until the following May.
-Meanwhile, the formation of duplicate or 2nd Line TF units from Home Service men and recruits had been authorised, and towards the end of 1914 the 2nd East Anglian Division came into existence at Peterborough.
+By 10 August, the division had concentrated around Brentwood, Essex.
+On 20 August, it moved to Chelmsford and formed part of the coast defences of the UK until the following May.
+Meanwhile, the formation of duplicate or 2nd Line TF units from Home Service men and recruits had been authorised and, towards the end of 1914, the 2nd East Anglian Division came into existence at Peterborough.
 The original (1st Line) I East Anglian Brigade became the 1/I and its 2nd Line became the 2/I East Anglian Brigade.

 1/I East Anglian Brigade

 The 1st East Anglian Division was employed on coast defence until May 1915, when it was concentrated at St Albans preparatory to going overseas as the 54th (1st East Anglian) Division.
 However, when the infantry departed for the Gallipoli Campaign, the divisional artillery was left behind.
 In August it joined the 2nd Line at Thetford and Brandon, Suffolk, rearmed with modern 18-pounder guns and handed over its obsolete 15-pounders to the 2nd Line batteries.

-On 17 November 1915 the 54th Divisional Artillery embarked for France, where it joined 33rd Division, a 'Kitchener's Army' division whose artillery were still under training.
+On 17 November 1915, the 54th Divisional Artillery embarked for France, where it joined 33rd Division, a 'Kitchener's Army' division whose artillery were still under training.

 After a month on the Western Front, during which parties of officers and men had been attached for training to other divisions in the Front Line, 54th Divisional Artillery was warned that it was to be transferred to Egypt to rejoin its parent division, which had been withdrawn from Gallipoli.
 Embarkation began at Marseille on 30 January 1916 and disembarkation was completed at Alexandria by 14 February.
 The divisional artillery rejoined 54th Division at Mena Camp near Cairo and in April moved into No 1 (Southern) Section of the Suez Canal defences.

-On 29 May 1916 the 1/I East Anglian Brigade was renumbered CCLXX (270) Brigade RFA and its batteries became A, B and C. It was renumbered again on 21 December, becoming CCLXXII (272) Brigade RFA, and was reorganised into two six-gun batteries, with C Battery split up between A and B.
+On 29 May 1916, the 1/I East Anglian Brigade was renumbered CCLXX (270) Brigade RFA and its batteries became A, B and C. It was renumbered again on 21 December, becoming CCLXXII (272) Brigade RFA, and was reorganised into two six-gun batteries, with C Battery split up between A and B.

 An 18-pounder crew in action in Sinai, 1916.